rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 - **MaxConcurrentPublishingRefresh**: This setting determines the number of users that can perform a publishing refresh/sync at the same time.
 The default setting is no limit.

-  Limiting the number of concurrent publishing refreshes prevents excessive CPU usage that could impact computer performance.
-This limit is  recommended in an RDS environment, where multiple users can log in to the same computer at the same time and perform a publishing refresh sync.
+  Limiting the number of concurrent publishing refreshes prevents excessive CPU usage that could affect computer performance.
+This limit is  recommended in an RDS environment, where multiple users can sign in to the same computer at the same time and perform a publishing refresh sync.

   If the concurrent publishing refresh threshold is reached, the time required to publish new applications and make them available to end users after they sign in could take an indeterminate amount of time.